cina-r/Soccer_Home_Advantage/Readme.md

 ## Results
 ### Home Win
-![Home Team Victories [%]](plots//europe_home_win_percentages.png) In the image above, you can see the percentage of all matches that were won by the home team, plotted for Europe's top 5 leagues in the mentioned seasons.
-Averaging over all five leagues yields a home win ratio of $44.8%$ in the pre-covid season 18/19 and $40.8%$ in the covid-season 20/21.
+![Home Team Victories [%]](plots//europe_home_win_percentages.png)
+In the image above, you can see the percentage of all matches that were won by the home team, plotted for Europe's top 5 leagues in the mentioned seasons.
+Averaging over all five leagues yields a home win ratio of 44.8%$ in the pre-covid season 18/19 and $40.8%$ in the covid-season 20/21.
+$$ a + b $$